Before flood, after flood and flood repaired images of Stoney Trail pedestrian bridge

-Many of our pathways along the Bow and Elbow rivers were hit hard by the raging waters during the flood.
-The event in June was devastating and since then, The City of Calgary Parks has been working diligently to piece the broken pathway system together.
-Visit Flooding in Calgary to learn more about The City's flood recovery projects.
+Many of our pathways along the Bow and Elbow rivers were hit hard by the raging waters during the 2013 flood.
+The event that June was devastating and since then, we have been working diligently to piece the broken pathway system together.
+Visit Flooding in Calgary to learn more about our flood recovery projects.

 In some cases, there is no quick fix.
 There are unstable escarpments that pose a real hazard to citizens.
 Entire chunks of paved pathway have virtually broken away and no longer exist.
 The dynamics of the river has changed forever and as a result, some sections of pathway will need to be re-built from scratch and relocated.

 Edworthy Park - yellow dotted lines depict missing pathway

 What does this mean for those who commute to work by bike, enjoy walks along the pathway, or use the pathway for other forms of recreation?
 Unfortunately, it means that they may have to take an alternate route for a part of the commute.
 If the pathway requires a complete rebuild, it may take a year or more to allow time for design and rebuild.

 In some sections of the hardest hit areas, Calgary Parks is facing several obstacles: